<?xml version="1.0" encoding="UTF-8"?>

 &lt;br /&gt;

-<guid isPermaLink="true">http://anarchy101.org/2382/is-any-form-of-money-currency-compatible-with-anarchism</guid>
+<guid isPermaLink="true">https://anarchy101.org/22815/what-does-capitalism-rely-on</guid>

 </item>